shapeblue/mbx/README.md

 ## Compatibility

 Host requirements:
-- Ubuntu 20.04 LTS (recommended) or CentOS 7
+- Ubuntu 22.04 LTS (recommended) or EL7/8/9**
 - Recommended 32GB RAM with Intel VT-x or AMD-V enabled 4+cores CPU
 - Uninstall any other hypervisor software (such as VMware workstation, VirtualBox)

-Note: `mbx` has been tested and developed on Ubuntu 20.04 LTS
+**Note: `mbx` has been tested and developed on Ubuntu 20.04/22.04 LTS; VMware environment require vmxnet3 which may not be supported on EL7/8/9 environments

 Supported Management Server (Templates):
-- CentOS 7
+- EL7 (CentOS 7)
+- EL8 (AlmaLinux 8)
+- EL9 (AlmaLinux 9)

 Supported Hypervisors (Templates):
-- CentOS 7 KVM
+- KVM: EL7, EL8, EL9
-- VMware vSphere 6.7u3
+- VMware vSphere: 6.7u3, 7 (7.0u3), 8 (8.0)
-- VMware vSphere 7.0u1 (partially working)
-- XCP-ng 8.2
+- XCP-ng: 8.2
-- XCP-ng 7.6
-- XenServer 7.1 LSTR
+- XenServer: 7.1 LSTR

 Tested CloudStack versions:
 - 4.15.2.0
+- 4.16
-- 4.16.0.0
+- 4.17
-- 4.17.0.0
+- 4.18

-Env deployment supported CloudStack versions: 4.11 or later Smoketests supported CloudStack versions: 4.16 or later
+MBX environment deployment supported with CloudStack versions: 4.11 or later Smoketests supported CloudStack versions: 4.16 or later

 Note: legacy CloudStack releases older than v4.11 that don't have